BlueBrain/sonata-extension/source/blueconfig.rst

          Root location of the circuit, where start.target and cell geometry info (MVD / SONATA nodes) should be found.

+    .. blueconfig_value:: CellLibraryFile
+        :type: string
+        :required: False
+        :unit:
+        :description:
+         Specify the file containing cell geometry info.
+Default is start.ncs.
+         "start.ncs" is searched within nrnPath, "circuit.mvd3" within CircuitPath.
+Any other value is interpreted as a path to a format readable by MVDtool, namely SONATA nodes.

     .. blueconfig_value:: BaseSeed
         :type: int
         :required: False